trbarrettjr/random-python/README.md

 ## onetimepad

 Reading from Bruce Schnier's book and was talking about one time pads.
 I tried my hand at making a one-time pad via python.
 Meh...
+**This is probably not secure for encryption!
+DO NOT USE!!**.
+I know it is from Bruce Schnier, but...

 ## euclid.py